Ragh2018/Learning-Spring/README.md

   7. Thymeleaf
   8. JPA & Hibernate

  I have created all the projects for learning purpose and I have created notes for all the topics.
-Every Notes contain one topic for which consists of 6 to 7 videos.
+Every Notes contain one topic which consists of 6 to 7 videos.